brugal/wolfcamql/README-wolfcam.txt

   cg_thirdPersonPlayerCrouchHeightChange  allow player crouching to change view height

-  cg_thirdPersonMovementKeys  allow changing range, Z offset, and angle with movement keys, speed is controlled with cg_freecam_speed
+  cg_thirdPersonMovementKeys  allow changing range, z offset, and angle with movement keys, speed is controlled with cg_freecam_speed

   cg_thirdPersonNoMoveAngles  angles to use when /chase non-player entity doesn't have velocity